susisu/est-ocaml/README.md

 $ est 'sd $0' sample.dat
 3
 ```
-Its power is quite restricted, but sometimes it is the *easiest* way.
+Although its power is quite restricted, sometimes it is the *easiest* way.

 ## How to build
 ### Requirements